drcscodes/drcs.codes/res/ai/slides/intelligent-agents.md

 - In the next few lessons we'll learn how to search for right action based on goals.
 - Then we'll learn how to construct knowledge-based models and use them to plan sequences of actions that achieve goals.
-- In the second half of the course we'll learn how to reason under uncertainty, which will help us deal with partial observability, and estimate our state.
+- In the second half of the course we'll learn how to reason under uncertainty, which will help us deal with partial observability.
 - We'll learn how to find optimal actions in multi-agent settings.
 - And we'll learn how to construct the learning elements of agents that improve all of the above with experience.